Attempto Award

-I am a PhD student in computational neuroscience at the University of Tübingen and Max Planck Institute for Biological Cybernetics.
-I started my scientific journey as a double-major bachelor student of physics and biomedical engineering and then moved to neuroscience for my master and PhD.
+I am a Postdoc with Peter Dayan at the Max Planck Institute for Biological Cybernetics.
+I started my academic journey as a double-major bachelor student of physics and biomedical engineering and then moved to neuroscience for my master and PhD at the University of Tuebingen.

 My research lies at the intersection of systems and computational neuroscience.
 I am generally interested in understanding how animals adaptively learn to modify their behavior according to environmental demands and its underlying biological machinery.
-For this purpose, I develop data analysis methods and computational models (inspired by physics, machine learning and artificial intelligence approaches) to link neural dynamics to brain computation and behavior.
+For this purpose, I develop data analysis methods and computational models to link neural dynamics to brain computation and behavior.

 I was invited to give a talk at the 2024 INSPIRE Symposium, WashU, about our work on adaptive neural timescales during selective attention.
 It was super exciting to interact and learn from other INSPIRE speakers and the lively neuroscience community at WashU, highly recommend it!